-Toward that end, our training program consists of an outstanding balance of clinical rotations, didactics, simulation, and scholarly activity.
+As a DH-EM Resident, you will benefit from an outstanding balance of clinical rotations, didactics, simulation, and scholarly activity.
 And, you’ll get to live in beautiful Northern New England.
 As New Hampshire’s only Level 1 Trauma Center, Dartmouth-Hitchcock has a breadth of expertise and an extensive referral base.
-In addition, with Dartmouth-Hitchcock Medical Center being a highly-acclaimed tertiary care facility in a rural setting, we have the opportunity to provide a somewhat unique spectrum of emergency care ranging from rural medicine to highly specialized tertiary services.
+In addition, as a highly-acclaimed tertiary care facility in a rural setting, we provide a unique spectrum of emergency care ranging from rural medicine to highly specialized tertiary services.
 Our patient acuity rivals that of any inner city: our Case Mix is the second highest in New England and in the top 5% nationally.
 Our admission rate and critical care rate is more than twice the national average.

-This unique spectrum of experiences includes inner city trauma at Maryland Shock Trauma, urban pediatric emergency medicine in Manchester, tertiary care at Dartmouth, rural emergency medicine at CMC/DH, and exposure to emergency medicine at critical access hospitals via the DHART helicopter.

-Our Emergency Medicine faculty is highly devoted to teaching with unique interest and expertise in resuscitation, sepsis, EMS, rural emergency medicine, telemedicine, international emergency medicine, wilderness medicine, ultrasound, informatics, quality improvement and health care delivery science.
-In addition, two thirds of our core faculty have additional graduate degrees and/or fellowship training.
+Our Emergency Medicine faculty is highly devoted to bedside teaching with unique interests and expertise in resuscitation, sepsis, EMS, rural emergency medicine, telemedicine, international emergency medicine, wilderness medicine, ultrasound, informatics, quality improvement and health care delivery science.
+Fully half of our faculty has additional graduate degrees and/or fellowship training.